pippinbarr/cart263/course-information/schedule.md

 - Q&A / Live coding
 - Next week: [Game Engine 2](#game-engine-2)
-- Next week: [Game Engine Jam](../projects/game-engine-jam/) is due!
+- Next week: Last studio before [Game Engine Jam](../projects/game-engine-jam/) is due
 - AI Jam Demos!
 - The [C-LAB](https://clab.concordia.ca/) is there to help you